Raynos/tsdocstandard/README.md

 # TSDoc Standard

-### Standard but also use TypeScript on JS files wiht jsdoc.
+### Standard but also use TypeScript on JS files with jsdoc.

 This `standard` configuration understands that you want to use typescript on `.js` files using `jsdoc` / `tsdoc` syntax.